Robert-van-Engelen/lisp/README.md

 I couldn't find an acceptable example of a mark-sweep garbage collector using pointer reversal.
 After tinkering a bit with different variations of the same theme, I came up with the following algorithm and implementation that is both elegant and efficient:

-    void mark(I i) {
+    /* mark-sweep garbage collector recycles cons pair pool cells, finds and marks cells that are used */ void mark(I i) {
       I j = N;                                      /* the cell above, N is a sentinel value, i.e. no cell above the root */ I k;                                          /* the car or cdr cell below to visit (go down) or visited (go up) */